adotey/osmus/README.md

-# Multiplayer HTML5 Osmos
+# Multiplayer HTML5 Pong

-A tech demo inspired by Osmos.
-For more information read the article here: http://smus.com/multiplayer-html5-games-with-node
+The game of pong.
+Control the paddle using a mouse or by touch.
+Built using html5, node.js, and websockets.

+Built on top of: https://github.com/borismus/osmus

 # Running